benc-uk/azure-functions/README.md

 * Triggering from HTTP Webhook + JSON
 * Output to HTTP response
 * Output to Azure Table storage
-* Note.
-See 'logicapp-deploy.json' in function folder for ARM template to deploy the Logic App
-* Dependant Azure resources: Storage Account
+* Dependant Azure resources: Storage Account (reuse the one that the Function App requires)

 ### pythonPhotoAnalyse
 Example of using Python in Azure Functions, Python support is still experimental.
 This function replicates the same scenario as *analysePhotosBlob* and has the same requirements